pvega62/Portfolio/Petstore API Documentation/Pet-Store-API-Documentation-Sample.md

  The Petstore API allows a developer to:

  **Pets**
- - Create, read, update, and delete pets in database
+ - Create, read, update, and delete pets in the database.
- - Upload an image for a pet
+ - Upload an image for a pet.
  - Find pets by their status (available, pending, sold), tags, or unique identifiers.

 **Store**
- - Get inventory of pets, categorized by status
+ - Get inventory of pets, categorized by status.
- - Place an order for a pet
+ - Place an order for a pet.
- - Find purchase orders by their ID
+ - Find purchase orders by their ID.
- - Cancel an order
+ - Cancel an order.

 **User**
- - Create a new user account (individually or from a list)
+ - Create a new user account (individually or from a list).
- - Log users in and out of the system
+ - Log users in and out of the system.
- - Find a user by their ID
+ - Find a user by their ID.
- - Retrieve, update, and delete a user's information by their username
+ - Retrieve, update, and delete a user's information by their username.

  # Connection Prerequisites

- The base URL for all API requests is `https://petstore.swagger.io/v2`
+ The base URL for all API requests is `https://petstore.swagger.io/v2`.
  # Authentication
  To authenticate your connection to the Petstore's API, use OAuth 2.0 or an assigned API key.
 To be assigned a key, email budbaker@bhavenpets.com.